 Latin American Diet Pyramid

-This Latin American Diet Pyramid illustrates for today’s consumers how to eat the healthy and traditional Latin American Diet.
-It is an educational guide which promotes a diet of richly flavorful, affordable, and easy-to-prepare foods, and reflects the great range of culinary traditions, foods, and flavors of this vast area.
+This Latin American Diet Pyramid illustrates how to eat the healthy and traditional Latin American Diet.
+It is an educational guide that promotes a diet of richly ﬂavorful, aﬀordable, and easy-to-prepare foods, and reﬂects the great range of culinary traditions, foods, and ﬂavors of this vast area.
 Variations of the Latin American diet have traditionally existed in the parts of Latin America where maize (corn), potatoes, peanuts, and beans are grown, including modern-day Mexico, and the other countries in Central and South America.
-This eating pattern is a blend of the broad traditional diets of three cultures: the indigenous people (Aztecs, Incas, and Maya, and other Native Americans); the Spanish, who arrived in the 1500s; and the Africans, who originally came as slaves.
+This eating pattern is a blend of the broad traditional diets of four major cultures: the indigenous people (Aztecs, Incas, Mayans, and other Native Americans), the Spanish, Portuguese, and continental Africans.

 Foods & Flavors of the Latin American Diet

 Did you know that some of the world’s favorite foods, like tomatoes and potatoes, originated in Central and South America?
 The chart below shows some common and uncommon foods and ﬂavors of the Latin American Diet Pyramid.

 Click on the list of traditional Latin American foods below to download a copy.

 Latin Americans – those who trace their ancestry to Cuba, Mexico, Puerto Rico or Central America and South America – are the fastest-growing group in the United States.
 Traditionally, a diet ﬁlled with whole grain corn, vegetables, fruits, beans, rice, herbs and spices has combined with a strong emphasis on family life, to support good health.